angshuBHADRA/angshuBHADRA/README.md

 # Hi,I'm Angshu Bhadra <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> 🧑🏻
-### I am a final year under graduate student searching for new opportunities to grow.Keen to learn new technologies love to work on real world projects.
+### I am a final-year undergraduate student searching for new opportunities to grow.
+Keen to learn new technologies love to work on real-world projects.